The Difference Between Roast Shades

 The profile: Strong coffee flavor.
 No bitterness.
 But slap-in-the-face intense.

 How the coffee tastes: More standardized with a richer flavor of cherry and dark chocolate throughout.

 The best way to know if you prefer dark roast or medium roast coffee is to try it!
-Pick up a bag of our new Death Wish Coffee Medium Roast or our OG Dark Roast Death Wish Coffee.
+Pick up a bag of Medium Roast or Dark Roast Death Wish Coffee.
 Or get one of each and do your own taste test.